charliejllewellyn/aws-secure-environment-accelerator/docs/installation/configuration/global-options.md

 *Allowed Values*: Place holder for allowed values

 `supported-regions`  <a name="supported-regions"></a> \
-Place holder text for what the parameter does \
+regions that will be monitored and logged by the core serviceskeep-default-vpc-regions \
 *Required*: Yes \
 *Type*: List \
 *Allowed Values*: Place holder for allowed values

 `workloadaccounts-prefix`  <a name="workloadaccounts-prefix"></a> \
-Place holder text for what the parameter does \
+Prefix that will be added to workload account names \
 *Required*: Yes \
 *Type*: String \
 *Allowed Values*: Place holder for allowed values